Abdank coat of arms

 Abdank is a Polish coat of arms.
-It was used by several szlachta families in the times of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.
+It was used by hundreds of Polish, Lithuanian (including Samogitian), and Ruthenian (Ukrainian and Belarusian) szlachta families in the times of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.

-Blazoning
+Blazon

 Gules łękawica argent, crest: łąkawica as in arms.

 History

 According to Kasper Niesiecki, the beginning of this shield dates from the time of Krakus, a mythological Polish monarch who founded and gave his name to the city of Kraków.
 On Wawel Mount, where Kraków's castle stood, from the Wisła (Vistula) river side, a man-eating dragon showed up.
 One day a man called Skuba, a young shoemaker, took the skin of a flayed sheep, put tar and sulphur and fire-brand into it and threw it into the dragon's lair.
 The dragon, not recognizing the deception, assumed it was a sacrifice from the people of Kraków and ate the fake sheep.
 The fire in his belly ignited it and as a result the dragon became very thirsty.
 He drank and drank the water from the Wisła river until he finally exploded and died.
 For his heroic deed Krakus granted Skuba the letter "W" to his shield, standing either for wąż (snake) or for Wawel.
 This letter can be seen on the Abdank coat of arms.